CaiGroup/dna-seqfish-plus/readme.md

 # dna-seqfish-plus
-This repostory contains the scripts used in processing the images and barcode calling for the dna seqFISH experiment and the source data which consists of the processed data.
+This repostory contains the scripts used in processing the images and barcode calling for the DNA seqFISH+ experiment and the source data which consists of the processed data.
 March 27, 2020

 ## Getting Started